ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

     print(field6.data,"\n")

-Here the only entities with matching ids the third one of the first field, and the first one of the second field.
+Here the only entities with matching ids are the third one of the first field, and the first one of the second field.
 Other entities elementary data is not taken into account when using an operator that needs two operands.

 For example the |add| operator: